Fishing Conditions Forecast

 To identify your local conditions, see "Don't fish below this depth."

-For information on Maryland's main bay oxygen conditions, see Maryland's latest hypoxia report. - Temperature (°F) - Main Bay surface temperatures are holding around 50 (°F).
-River temperatures are also holding in the upper 40s.
+For information on Maryland's main bay oxygen conditions, see Maryland's latest hypoxia report. - Temperature (°F) - Main Bay surface temperatures have cooled to the low 40's (°F).
+River temperatures have dropped to the upper 40's (°F).
 As recorded at the real-time NOAA and DNR buoys, daytime Bay water temperatures are as follows:

 - For the upper/mid-Bay: